PIBILab/intro-ml-for-ecology/README.md

 5. Others applications

-Support vector machines, Random forest, K-Nearest Neighbors, and K-means Clustering
+Support vector machines, Random forest, Boosting, Bagging, K-Nearest Neighbors, and K-means Clustering

 Note: The description of the scripts, functions, and data are given in Report.pdf (documentation).